jupyter-widgets/tutorial/README.md

 # Install widgets and voila from conda-forge
 conda install -c conda-forge ipywidgets=7.4 bqplot ipyvolume ipyleaflet pythreejs ipyevents ipysheet ipytree ipympl voila=0.1

+# Install ipyvuetify and voila-vuetify from pip (not on conda-forge yet)
+pip install ipyvuetify voila-vuetify

 # Install one more package from a different channel
 conda install -c wwt pywwt